jht1493/p5VideoKit/README.md

 ## The interface

-- TODO: document patches UI
+- TODO: document Effects UI

 ## The code